hharcolezi/multi-freq-ldpy/README.md

    * Longitudinal SMP (L_SMP)```multi_freq_ldpy.long_mdim_freq_est.L_SMP```

 ## Usage
 This is a function-based package that simulates the LDP data collection pipeline of users and the server.
 For each functionality, there is always a ```Client``` and an ```Aggregator``` function.
-For more details, please refer to the [tutorials](https://github.com/hharcolezi/multi-freq-ldpy/tree/main/tutorials) folder, which covers all 1--4 tasks with real-world open datasets.
+For more details, please refer to the [tutorials](https://github.com/hharcolezi/multi-freq-ldpy/tree/main/tutorials) folder, which covers all 1--4 tasks with real-world open datasets ([Adult](https://archive.ics.uci.edu/ml/datasets/adult), [Nursery](https://archive.ics.uci.edu/ml/datasets/nursery), [MS-FIMU](https://github.com/hharcolezi/OpenMSFIMU)).

 ```python
 # Common libraries